 - Phone: 303-442-1837

-These markets encourage a closely knitted community of farmers, consumers, food leaders, chefs, gardeners, government and other relevant non-profit organizations.
-They all believe in selling healthy fresh farm produce that are environment friendly.
-Most of these farmer’s markets are strictly regulated for food quality, price and value for money, which helps minimizes the chance of fraud or subpar products.
+These markets encourage a closely knitted community of farmers, consumers, food leaders, chefs, gardeners, government, and other relevant non-profit organizations.
+They all believe in selling healthy, fresh farm produce that is environmentally friendly.
+Most of these farmers’ markets are strictly regulated for food quality, price, and value for money, which helps minimize the chance of fraud or subpar products.

-Some farmer’s markets offer a full educational experience with guest appearances, chef demonstration, tips to grow your own produce and healthy food preparation tips.
-While most farmer’s markets focus on beef, mutton, pork, poultry, sea food, fruits, vegetables and table produce, a few of them also offer liquor and wineries.
+Some farmer’s markets offer a full educational experience with guest appearances, chef demonstrations, tips to grow your produce, and healthy food preparation tips.
+While most farmer’s markets focus on beef, mutton, pork, poultry, seafood, fruits, vegetables, and table produce, a few of them also offer liquor and wines.
 It’s a wonderful place to taste food made in Colorado, especially from delicious local ingredients.